tmds/Tmds.DBus/docs/protocol.md

     private ValueTask Add(MethodContext context, int i, int j) {
+        // The handling may be done as part of this method as shown here.
+        // Or it may run asynchronous to the method, as shown in the commented out code.

         int sum = i + j;
         ReplyToAdd(context, sum);
         return default;

+        // For async handling, set DisposesAsynchronously and dispose the context when async handling is complete.
+        //  _ = Task.Run(async () =>
+        // {
+        //     using (context)
+        //     {
+        //         try
+        //         {
+        //             int sum = i + j;
+        //             await Task.Delay(100);
+        //             ReplyToAdd(context, sum);
+        //         }
+        //         catch (Exception ex)
+        //         {
+        //             // Handle the exception, for example by disconnecting or replying with an error.
+        //             // context.Disconnect(ex);
+        //             // context.ReplyError(...)
+        //         }
+        //     }
+        // });
+        // context.DisposesAsynchronously = true;
+        // return default;
     }

     private void ReplyToAdd(MethodContext context, int sum)